Skip to Content

 whole fried cornish hen on a rack

 Serve this bird with hot honey buttermilk biscuits, tangy collard greens slaw, or New Orleans style red beans and rice for a full plate.
+This version also makes our Halloween menu in place of Popeye's.
+Truth be told it's also on the soul food Christmas menu.

 Keep up with my food exploits on Instagram and YouTube.
 If you like any of the music you find on the site, visit me at Spotify to find curated playlists.